HappySeaFox/sail/README.md

 - Writing images to file and memory.
 - I/O abstraction for technical divers.
 - Image formats are supported by dynamically loaded codecs (plugins).
-- It's guaranteed that every plugin is able to read and output to memory pixels in `RGB` and `RGBA` formats.
+- It's guaranteed that every plugin is able to read and output to memory pixels in `BPP24-RGB` and `BPP32-RGBA` formats.
   Supporting other output pixel formats is plugin-specific.
 - Reading and writing images in numerous plugin-specific pixel formats.
 For example, the JPEG plugin is able to read `RGB` and `YCbCr` images and output them to memory as `Grayscale` pixels and vice versa.